-To expose students to a wide range of service experiences, beginning in the 2019-2020 school year, students will be doing what will be known as GOLD and RED hours.
-GOLD hours are loosely based on Corporal Works of Mercy.
-These hours involve DIRECT SERVICE with the vulnerable members of our society- those who are poor, elderly, sick, young, disabled etc… RED hours involve VOLUNTEERING at church, school, or community event or helping others indirectly at other non-profit organizations.
+To expose our students to a wide range of service experiences, students will complete what are known as GOLD and RED hours.
+GOLD hours are loosely based on the Corporal Works of Mercy.
+These hours involve DIRECT SERVICE with the most vulnerable members of our society – those who are poor, sick, young, elderly, disabled, etc..
+RED hours involve VOLUNTEERING at church, school, or community events or helping others indirectly at other non-profit organizations.
 Of the 10 required hours of service per semester, a minimum of 5 hours must be GOLD.
 The rest may be either RED or GOLD hours.
-Please go to our FAQ’s GOLD & RED Service Ideas, and Summer Opportunities pages below for more details.
+Please go to our FAQ’s and GOLD & RED Service Ideas pages for more details.

 Magnified Giving Program: A philanthropy program that students engage in during their Senior religion classes.
 This program educates, inspires, and engages students in philanthropy as they research social justice issues and the agencies that help.
 Go to https://magnifiedgiving.org/ for more information on the program.

-Fenwick Day of Encounter: Beginning in 2020, during a school day in March, the entire school will go out into the broader community to serve our brothers and sisters in need.
-Students will be bussed to various charitable organizations throughout our local area to encounter Christ in the most vulnerable members of our society.
-Teachers, students, and administrators alike will share in this day of service, solidarity, and fun!
+Fenwick Day of Encounter: On one day during the school year, the entire school goes out into the broader community to serve our brothers and sisters in need.
+Students are bussed to various charitable organizations throughout our local area to encounter Christ in the most vulnerable members of our society.
+Teachers, students, and administrators alike share in this day of service, solidarity, and fun!